A small yellow flower, by a tree root, in a patch of rocky, red dirt

 the Common Good is what happens when we value and take seriously our relationships with each other.
 The result can be a physical object (a memorial pool), a service (aged care), or an institution (our legal system).

 the Common Good is defined at the community level; your town or neighbourhood, your state, your nation, or anything in between.
-Fostering the Common Good is central to the purpose of Common Endeavour.
+Recognising and fostering the Common Good is central to the purpose of Common Endeavour.

 You can see what we’re writing about these ideas at the Common Endeavour journal.
-Read more about Connection and sign up for new material there!
+Read more about Connection and sign up for new posts there!

 A stand of tall trees, in rows, with a path heading into the distance